compbiolabucf/AS-Quant/README.md

-AS-Quant generates the expression level of alternative splicing among two different biological conditions.
+AS-Quant generates the quantification level of different types of alternative splicing events between two biological conditions and assesses the significant of the events.

 # Installation
 AS-Quant tool can be downloaded/cloned directly from github.
 Users need to have python3 installed on their machine.
 It can work both on Windows and Linux platform.